NCTIR SH1 Resilience Consents Granted

-All 10 consents will be assessed by Kaikōura District Council and Environment Canterbury using the Hurunui/Kaikōura Earthquakes Recovery (Coastal Route and Other Matters) Order 2016.
+All 10 consents were assessed by Kaikōura District Council and Environment Canterbury using the Hurunui/Kaikōura Earthquakes Recovery (Coastal Route and Other Matters) Order 2016.
 This special legislation modifies the normal process in the Resource Management Act 1991, speeding up vital works.

 Under the OIC, applications must be granted as a controlled activity, need only contain broad details and desktop assessments, and cannot be publicly notified or given limited notification.

-This means that Council must grant the consent but may impose conditions related to the management of the effects of the restoration work on:
+This means that Council had to grant the consent but could impose conditions related to the management of the effects of the restoration work on:

 - areas of significant indigenous vegetation and significant habitats of indigenous fauna: